amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 }
 {% endcodeblock %}

 When we have a chain of nodes where each one points to the next one we a **Singly Linked list**.
-When we have a linked list where each node points to 1) the next and 2) the previous element we a **Doubly Linked List**
+When we have a linked list where each node leads to the **next** and the **previous** element we a **Doubly Linked List**

 ## Singly Linked Lists

-For a singly linked list we only have to worry about every element having a reference to the next one.
+For a singly linked list, we only have to worry about every element having a reference to the next one.

 We start by constructing the root or head element.